Sky City (store)

 In 1990, 20 of the chain's 55 Southeastern stores were shuttered as part of a restructuring of Sky City operations.
 Remaining stores in North Carolina, South Carolina, Tennessee, Georgia and Virginia underwent a remodeling and a program to beef up in-store inventory levels.
 The shuttered locations included nine stores in North Carolina, five stores each in Georgia and South Carolina, and one in Tennessee.
-Employees at these shuttered locations were relocated to remaining stores whenever possible.
+Employees at these shuttered locations were relocated to the remaining stores whenever possible.
 At the time, Harvey Yellen, Sky City Stores' chief executive officer, noted that it was possible that some of the closed stores could be reopened at a later date.

 In 1991, Interco, Inc. sold Sky City Stores, Inc. to a group of investors, headed by Yellen, for an undisclosed figure.
 The investment group formed a new company, Sky City Holding Corp.
-The new company included a Hong Kong-based global trading firm called Asia Pacific Industries.
+The new company included a Hong Kong–based global trading firm called Asia Pacific Industries.
 The infusion of capital from Asia Pacific Industries and other members of the holding company allowed for five new store openings in 1991–each conforming to the chain's new, 30000 sqft prototype size–plus the development of new corporate offices, a warehouse, and a distribution center in Asheville.

 John B. Owens, director of stores and operations with Sky City, said the 30000 sqft prototype was designed to serve small communities.
 Stores typically ranged in size from 51000 sqft to 28000 sqft.
 Also, Owens said the chain planned to increase the percentage of merchandise that resulted from opportunistic buys to better compete with retailers like Wal-Mart.
 Sky City was set to open its first test prototype in March 1991.

 However, in January 1991, Yellen abruptly announced that all remaining Sky City stores had closed.
 Approximately 1,000 employees were affected, with some being rehired by liquidation firms to catalog and remove merchandise from store locations.